Tshifhumulo10/Portfolio/README.md

 **Martketing Budget Analysis and Sales Revenue Prediction**

-In this dynamic realm, my voyage delves into the depths of analytics and predictive prowess offering a glimpse into the future of marketing effectiveness..
+In this dynamic realm, my voyage delves into the depths of analytics and predictive prowess offering a glimpse into  marketing effectiveness.
 Analysed how different marketing budget affect the sales revenue and also developed a predictive model capable of predicting  the sales revenue based on the marketing budget.

 ![R](https://github.com/Tshifhumulo10/Martketing-Analysis-and-Revenue-Prediction/assets/115041717/ee4524d3-19a3-412e-bf91-e87861bac316)